 The difference?
 The formula forces you to provide the elements that matter: context, role, format, constraints.
 Result: relevant responses on the first try.

-1. The RACE formula
+1. The RACE Formula

 RACE is one of the simplest and most versatile formulas.
 It breaks down into 4 elements: